 Sun Hat / Baseball Cap

 Bring a hat that shades your head and face from the sun during the warm summer months.
-Also, this keeps you from having to do your hair after your white-water rafting adventure on the mighty Colorado River or after an all-day hike.
+Also, this keeps you from having to do your hair after an all-day hike or adventure in the warm weather.

 Comfortable Outdoor Shoes